Circular Food Systems: regional opportunities to mitigate greenhouse gas emissions. Join us in creating common ground on circular food systems!

 Through presentations from across the world and interactive sessions, we will formulate common ground on what a circular food system is and how it can contribute to greenhouse gas mitigation.
 As a result, objectives and focus points for the network will be defined.
 Together we will design case studies for further research.

 The workshop will be held online on the 22nd and 23rd of June, 2021.
 The workshop consists of a plenary session on the first day and ‘time zone workshops’ on the second day.
-Registration for the workshop is now open.
+Please note that the deadline for registration is Friday June 18th at 10 a.m.
+UTC time.

 |Welcome: Introduction of the CFS network|